lilota/lilota.github.io/README.md

 ```
 ## Semicolon:

-Declares the end of a line and allows for another action to be called
+Declares the end of a line and allows for another action to be called.
+Can be replaced by a new line

 ### Example:
 ```